-The congestion charge is £10 per day, but if you do not pay on the day it rises to £12, while if drivers register for the automated payment system it is £9.'Cough up'
+The congestion charge is £10 per day, but if you do not pay on the day it rises to £12, while if drivers register for the automated payment system it is £9.

 The figures show that motorists have paid over £2.4bn in charges and penalties since 2003.

 The profit, after money is reinvested into the transport network, is almost £900m.

 Figures also show that in the last three years, just under 200,000 charge certificates have been sent out which warns people that if they do not pay, TfL will engage bailiffs.

 A spokesman for the Association of British Drivers said he was not surprised that there was a massive debt.

 He said: "This is something TfL have to deal with.
 It's their idea, their baby so it's something they should have considered when they set it up."

 Mayor Boris Johnson, said: "I can imagine Londoners will be clamouring for us to crack down and send more letters in the post and get them [those in arrears] to cough up.